rabith/KWP/README.md

 # KWP
-We will create software develpment
+We will create software develpment, and we always work smootly